HubSpot/sample-apps-rate-limit/README.md

 cp node/.env.template node/.env
 ```

+5. Specify authorization data in .env:

-5. Paste your HubSpot API Key as the value for HUBSPOT_API_KEY in .env
+    - Paste your HubSpot API Key as the value for HUBSPOT_API_KEY

+    or

+    - Paste HUBSPOT_CLIENT_ID and HUBSPOT_CLIENT_SECRET for OAuth

 6. Follow the language instructions on how to run.
 For example, if you want to run the Node server: